Marysville

 Stargate Observatory

-" The Warren Astronomical Society opens up their Stargate Observatory for a free Star Party - you get to use our telescopes and our volunteers' knowledge to see what's out there in the sky tonight.
+" Heading out from Marysville toward this location will reward you with steady horizons.
+The Warren Astronomical Society opens up their Stargate Observatory for a free Star Party - you get to use our telescopes and our volunteers' knowledge to see what's out there in the sky tonight.
 You don't have to stay the whole time - though we ask that you aim your headlights away from the observing field in case you have to leave early. "

 Maybury State Park